jwasham/docker-ghost-template/README.md

 0. Use the internal IP address and database user and password to connect to database once SSH tunnel is established to host.
 0. You'll have access to the data so you can view data and run backups.

+## Theme

+The default theme is Casper.
+I have a minor fork of this theme here: https://github.com/jwasham/casper-startup-next-door

+It includes Disqus support, so all you have to do is change the identifiers to your blog's Disqus ID and domain and you're good to go.
+See the README in that repo.

+### To install another theme

+Stop docker-compose with:

+docker-compose stop

+Copy the new theme to docker-ghost-template/ghost/volumes/content/themes/ so that your theme folder sits next to the casper folder in the themes directory

+Now run:
+docker-compose up -d

+Log in to the Ghost admin, go to Settings > General, and at the bottom is the Theme dropdown.
+Select your theme and click Save.

+### How does that work?

+The ghost/volumes/content directory (on docker host machine) gets mounted inside your ghost container at /var/lib/ghost when the container runs.
+See the docker-compose.yml to see where this volume mount is happening.

 ## The Stack

 - Node.js